JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

 *new probabilities estimators*.

-Even though the names of these methods (e.g. "wavelet entropy") sound like names for new entropies, they are *method* names.
-What these methods actually do is to devise novel ways of calculating probabilities from data, and then plug those probabilities into formal discrete entropy formulas such as the Shannon entropy.
+Even though the names of these methods (e.g. "wavelet entropy") sound like names for new entropies, what they actually do is to devise novel ways of calculating probabilities from data, and then plug those probabilities into formal discrete entropy formulas such as the Shannon entropy.
 These probabilities estimators are of course smartly created so that